Meet Our Founder and Director

 Alva uses a client-centered approach, allowing the child or teen to work through their feelings in a non-directive way in a safe and trusting environment.
 She additionally works with families, supporting them through the therapeutic process alongside the child/teen.

-Services Currently Offered: Individual and Family Therapy.
-Works with Children, Teens, and Adults.
+Services Currently Offered: Works with Children, Teens, Adults, Individuals and Families.

 People seek therapy for a number of reasons.
 Many times people come with a particular and precise problem to address, and other times people come with a general and thematic sense that they are not living their lives in a way that feels right or true.
 Whatever your reason for considering therapy, Sarah is thrilled at the opportunity to work together.
 She believes that therapy can be a space to develop a healthy and healing relationship in which you can safely explore the ghosts of your past and make sense of the way that they exist in your present moment; it is through this understanding that you can fully create the shape of your future.